HendrikF/transmitter/README.md

     # You have to call client.update() to send them

     # Call client.update() regularly to receive Messages from the server
+    # Call to ensure transmission of reliable messages
     client.update()

     client.stop()